Request and access data products in Databricks Marketplace

 View sample notebooks

 Some listings include sample notebooks on the listing details page.
-To access these notebooks for instantly available listings that are shared with you:
+To access these notebooks for instantly available listings that have been shared with you:

 1. In the sidebar, click Marketplace icon Marketplace.